adabcnjs/gohugo-workshop-guide/content/docs/8-deploy.md

 title: "Deploy"
 weight: 8
 draft: false
+summary: "After all this hard work, having your site online is the last step.
+There are multiple ways to do it, both free and paid.
+Lets check out a few of them!"
 ---

 We are almost finished! :tada: You have a multilanguge site, fast and responsive, and adding new content is a piece of cake.
 Amazing.
 Let's get it public!